-As accounting and finance professionals get comfortable with new technologies, more companies are embracing cloud computing — a broad term that describes a range of online-based services, eliminating the need for in-house servers and locally installed software.
+As accounting and finance professionals get comfortable with new technologies, more companies are embracing cloud computing — a broad term that describes a range of online-based software and services, eliminating the need for in-house servers and locally installed systems.

 More interest in cloud financial solutions

-Download the latest Benchmarking report to see how adoption of financial cloud-based solutions is growing.
+Find out how adoption of financial cloud-based solutions is on the rise.

 An overview of the cloud's benefits